kristof777/SoftwareEngineeringProject/README.md

 4. Add the browser by running `ionic platform add browser`.

-5. Run the project in your browser with `ionic run browser`
+5. Run the project in your browser with `ionic run browser` Note that running in the browser does not have all of the functionality a phone would have (saving to device, selecting images etc.)